raimiyashiro/Cloud-Humans-TakeHome/README.md

 ## Relevant Comments about this Project

-Taking a look over the code, I think that the best part of it is how clean & maintenable the algorithm's architecture is.
+Taking a look over the code, I think that the best part of it is how clean & maintainable the algorithm's architecture is.
 When I first designed the methods, I tried to apply some popular best practices that would grant me a readable code.
 Honestly, if I couldn't reach it, I'm pretty sure that at least I'm almost there.

-Now, lets analyse somethings that I'm satisfied to deliver in this project:
+Now, let us analyze some things that I'm satisfied to deliver in this project:

 1. Well-written Unit Tests (see [EligibilityAlgorithmTest](https://github.com/raimiyashiro/Cloud-Humans-TakeHome/blob/master/src/test/java/com/raimiyashiro/cloudHumans/algorithm/EligibilityAlgorithmTest.java) and [ProServiceTest](https://github.com/raimiyashiro/Cloud-Humans-TakeHome/blob/master/src/test/java/com/raimiyashiro/cloudHumans/service/impl/ProServiceTest.java))
 2. Input Validations (see [ProDTO](https://github.com/raimiyashiro/Cloud-Humans-TakeHome/blob/master/src/main/java/com/raimiyashiro/cloudHumans/dto/ProDTO.java))